ChristophGeske/AIVoiceChat/README.md

-# 🎙️ AIVoiceChat — Real‑time Voice Chat with Gemini 2.5 Pro and GPT‑5 high (Android)
+# 🎙️ AIVoiceChat — Real‑time Voice Chat with Gemini 2.5 Pro and GPT‑5 (Android)

 ## 💡 What is AIVoiceChat?